Shawn Short: Theatre and dance

 Short has worked together and studied with various artists, including faculty and dancers from Alvin Ailey American Dance Center, Dance Theatre of Harlem, Dance Alloy, Lines Ballet, Philadanco, and many others.
 As a student of ballet education, Shawn has studied with Margarita De Saa, John White, and former Washington School of Ballet Director Kee Juan Han – a Youth American Grand Prix "Teacher of the Year" award-winner.

 Short has performed with professionals such as El Teatro de Danza Contemporanea de El Salvador, Bolton/Smith Dance Company, and Dance Alloy and toured with now-defunct K2 Dance.

 Short also founded the Dissonance Dance Theater (DDT) in 2007.
 Later on, in 2012 he founded the Ngoma Center for Dance as the parent organization for DDT.
 Short also serves as the principal choreographer there.
 He has created more than 120 dances of DDT's classical and contemporary repertoire.
-Dissonance Dance Theatre has produced dancers who are now at Philadanco, Garth Fagan, Virginia Ballet Theatre, UniverSoul Circus, Phoneix Dance Theatre, and other dance and theatre companies.
+Dissonance Dance Theatre has produced dancers who are now at Philadanco, Garth Fagan, Virginia Ballet Theatre, UniverSoul Circus, Phoenix Dance Theatre, and other dance and theatre companies.

 He has been commissioned by Catholic University of America's Benjamin T. Rome School of Music to choreograph Mother's Blood (2008), VF Dance Theater for the Kennedy Center of the Performing Arts to choreograph Genotype Called Love for their Terrace Theatre production of Futurology (2012).

-Short was the only artist supported by the New York Foundation for the Arts from 2009-2013.
+Short was the only artist supported by the New York Foundation for the Arts from 2009 to 2013.
 Shawn has choreographed for The Dance Institute of Washington, The Washington Ballet School of Ballet at THEARC.
 His work has been presented at the Capital Fringe Festival, Greater Washington Urban League National Conference, Southeastern University, Artists' Bloc 12X6 Series, Harke Theatre, Jack Guidone Theatre Space, Atlas Performing Arts Center, THEARC Theatre, Joe's Movement Emporium, DC Parks and Recreation, Sidney Harman Hall, Kennedy Center for the Performing Arts, PBS Broadcasting, VelocityDC, and Brooklyn Arts Exchange, Alliance for New Music-Theatre, Jazz at Lincoln Center, and WTTG (FOX 5) television.
 Short has also worked with Cynthia Geffon, a Super Bowl choreographer.

 In 2020, Dissonance Dance Theater published its first book, Timeless Dance.
 Remixed.
 The book is about Dissonance Dance Theatre dancers.

 Arts education

 Short was Program Director for the Kelsey E. Collie Children's Theater Experience (KECCTE) – DC's oldest African American Children's theater – from 2001 – 2007.
 Short is also a founding faculty member of the Washington Ballet's south education campus in southeast DC, WSB@THEARC.

 Short's students have included actress and playwright Asia Martin, actress Maya Allicock, Broadway 2015 Matilda-performer Cole Edelstein, Equity Actress/playwright Melissa Victors, "Dolly" 2019 national tour performer (Barnaby) Sean Burn, and others.
-Shawn Short was also the Catholic University of America's first Black professor of classical ballet (2008-2015).
+Shawn Short was also the Catholic University of America's first Black professor of classical ballet (2008–2015).